Pl4gue/poll.io/README.md

 ```

 ## Troubleshoot React development
-Make sure to disable cache for proper live reloading of React
+Make sure to disable cache in your browser for proper live reloading of React.